Community Health Needs Assessment & Implementation Strategy

 Nearly 30 percent of Chicagoans are under the age of 25 years.
 Eighty percent of Chicago’s youth are Black, Hispanic/Latinx, Asian and other youth of color.
 Although it is racially and ethnically diverse, Chicago is also among the top five most segregated cities in the country.
 Faced with these challenges, Chicago communities have demonstrated tremendous resilience and a groundswell of grassroots leadership.
 Working in partnership with our communities, Lurie Children’s is taking concrete steps to address the following key priority health areas:

-Addressing social and structural determinants or influencers of health and improving access to care and community resources
+Priority Area A: Social and structural influencers of health and access to care